 - 5. Transport to sprayer site with and agitator operating. - 6.
 Set Engine speed between 2000-3200 RPM. - 7.
 (Optional) Engage ground speed control. - 8.
 Obtain desired spraying speed before activating spray with switches on spray control console. - 9.
 The master boom switch, located on the left floorboard is used to override the master switch on the computer console of the spray systems.
 By pushing down it will turn on/off the booms.
-For 834 Systems the Master Switch on the computer must be on for the master boom control switch to work.
 For the 440 System the Master Switch on the computer must be off for the master boom control switch to work.

 Review the capacity of nozzles being used.
-Total capacity of all nozzles plus agitation system must not exceed pumping system capabilities refer to Spraying Procedure section of this manual.
+Total capacity of all nozzles plus agitation system must not exceed pumping system capabilities.
 FLUSH PUMP AFTER USE